-We shall now use the term "proof certificate" to mean a document that should denote a proof but for which some computation and search might be necessary to formally reconstruct that proof.
+We shall now use the term "proof certificate" to mean a document that should elaborate into a formal proof via the efforts of a proof checker.
 We list now the first two of four desiderata for proof certificates.

 D1: A simple checker can, in principle, check if a proof certificate denotes a proof.